Al-Qusayr offensive: Battle of al-Qusayr

 On 22 May, George Sabra, president of the SNC, issued a call for reinforcements to be sent to al-Quasyr stating "Everyone who has weapons or ammunition should send them to Qusair and Homs to strengthen its resistance".
 The Islamic Tawheed Brigade reportedly sent a convoy of 30 vehicles to al-Quasyr from Aleppo.
 Later, Abu Firas of the Tawid brigade claimed that a total of 300 support units arrived in al-Qusayr, adding that they also sent an ambulance, an antiaircraft weapon and ammunition.
 Days later, an opposition activist denied any reinforcements had arrived in al-Qusayr, stating that "No one is helping Qusair other than its own men".
 One rebel source said government and Hezbollah forces had cut most of the oppositions overland supply lines into al-Qusayr and some others reaffirmed that they believe government troops had captured about 60 percent of the city, while a government official claimed they controlled up to 80 percent of the city.

 Government troops were advancing cautiously amid heavy fighting which largely destroyed the city.
-Morale among Army personal was reportedly high as "news broke" about the killing of al-Nusra Front commander Abu Omar.
+Morale among Army personnel was reportedly high as "news broke" about the killing of al-Nusra Front commander Abu Omar.
 Military commanders on the ground said that battle for al-Qusayr was far from over and it could take one more week to retake the northern part of al-Qusayr where rebels were entrenched.
 Meanwhile, opposition forces were still holding the al-Dabaa air base.

 The military reported that they killed 100 rebel fighters on the first day of the battle for the city.
 The opposition activist group SOHR stated that 76 rebels, 31 Hezbollah fighters, 12 government soldiers and militiamen and eight civilians were killed during the first three days of the fighting.
 Per other opposition activist estimates: 90 rebels, 30 Hezbollah fighters and 20 government soldiers and militiamen were killed during the first two days.
 Lebanese sources stated that 12-20 Hezbollah members were killed.

 By the fourth day of the fighting, 89 rebels had been killed, including six Lebanese.
 On the fifth day, the number of Hezbollah fighters dead had risen to 46.

 It was reported on 24 May that government forces were advancing in the nearby town of Hamdiyeh, in an attempt to cut the opposition forces' last supply line into al-Qusayr.
 An Army officer stated that the rebels were confined in a triangle linking Arjun, al-Dabaa and the northern part of al-Qusayr.
 A large force of rebels had retreated to the al-Dabaa air base.
 The approach of the Army was described as being slow and methodical, taking over small bit of ground from rebels and consolidating it before advancing again.
 Very few reinforcements reached the rebels, due to the control of surrounding roads by the government.